Azure/azure-powershell/README.md

 * Option 1: Login with your Microsoft account or Organizational account directly from PowerShell.
 No management certificate is required.
 Microsoft Azure Active Directory authentication is used.
 * Option 2: Download and import a publish settings file which contains a management certificate.

-Logging in varies by environment.
+Authentication setup varies by environment.
+Details for each environment below.

 ### Microsoft Azure
 If you configure both a credential and management certificate, the Microsoft Azure Active Directory will be used.
 To return to the management certificate, use ``Remove-AzureAccount`` to remove the Organizational account.